georgeerol/RoboticPerception/README.md

 To perform  Euclidean Clustering, a [k-d tree](http://pointclouds.org/documentation/tutorials/kdtree_search.php) from the 'cloud_objects' point cloud needs to be constructed.

 The k-d tree data structure is used in the Euclidian Clustering algorithm to decrease the computational burden of searching for neighboring points.
-While other  efficient algorithms/data structures for nearest neighbor search exist,PCL's Euclidian Clustering algorithm only supports k-d trees.
+While other  efficient algorithms/data structures for nearest neighbor search exist, PCL's Euclidian Clustering algorithm only supports k-d trees.

 ![Euclidean Cluster Extraction](https://github.com/fouliex/RoboND-Perception-Exercises/blob/master/misc_images/EuclideanClusterExtraction.png)